dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error if a required named parameter has a default value.

-It is an error if a named parameter that is part of a `required` group is not bound to an argument at a call site.
+It is an error if a required named parameter is not bound to an argument at a call site.

 It is an error to call the default `List` constructor.